Types of Pronoun

 3rd Person | They | Themselves |

-She locked herself in a room.
+- She locked herself in a room.

-He prepared himself for the test.
+- He is preparing himself for the exam.

 RECIPROCAL PRONOUN

-There are two reciprocal pronouns in English language.
+There are two reciprocal pronouns.

 - Each other

-Two girls pushed each other.
+- Two kids were pushing each other.

-Sara and John love each other.
+- Sara and John help each other in their studies.

 RELATIVE PRONOUNS